 Winner of the 2017 Business History Conference Ralph Gomory Prize

-"[A] masterful history of the World War II mobilization effort.
-Deeply researched, this book synthesizes, military, business, and political history in a well-written account of a war that is often over-simplified.
-Wilson's account should inform future histories of World War II—and perhaps re-ignite debates over the relative merits of public versus private enterprise."—The Journal of Military HistoryDuring World War II, the United States helped vanquish the Axis powers by converting its enormous economic capacities into military might.
+"Destructive Creation should be mandatory reading for historians of World War II, and for military historians in general. . . .
+Its compelling, well-substantiated arguments about the origins (and chronology) of American conservatism will be of interest to political historians.
+Scholars of business and/or technology, meanwhile, will have much to learn from Wilson's nuanced analysis of the unexpectedly fraught relationship between the public agencies and private firms that produced America's 'arsenal of democracy.'
+This is also a timely book, relevant to current debates about the privatization of military operations, security, and policing."—American Historical ReviewDuring World War II, the United States helped vanquish the Axis powers by converting its enormous economic capacities into military might.
 Producing nearly two-thirds of all the munitions used by Allied forces, American industry became what President Franklin D. Roosevelt called "the arsenal of democracy."
 Crucial in this effort were business leaders.
 Some of these captains of industry went to Washington to coordinate the mobilization, while others led their companies to churn out weapons.
 In this way, the private sector won the war—or so the story goes.

 "It is an extraordinarily valuable and careful monograph that explains what works, and why we believe untrue stories about effective mobilization for war, and other crises."—Business History Review

 "Mark R. Wilson has made an outstanding contribution to the historical debate about U.S. industrial mobilization in World War II.
 Destructive Creation focuses on the substantial but largely ignored public sector contribution to the industrial war effort and argues that overemphasizing the role of the private sector and the relative neglect of the public sector in the historical literature has distorted our understanding of that wartime production miracle."—Journal of American History